gencau/code_refinement_llama/README.md

 Repeat the experiment 2 times
 Assess variability (should not be any, if consistent with previous results at temperature 0)

+#### RQ3:
+Using the categorization done in the replication paper, evaluate our model’s performance based on those categories.
+We have 200 instances run in RQ2 from codereview-new to process.

+The categorization is done in file RQ3_RQ4_score.jsonl in the replication package.

 ### Content of the replication package
 - Diagrams: diagrams that were used in the paper
 - Results: the generated results for RQ1 and RQ2